 Refunds – Refinancing agreements – Defenses.

-vehicle or accept return of the vehicle from the consumer and refund to the consumer the
+(a) The manufacturer must replace the motor vehicle with a comparable motor vehicle or accept return of the vehicle from the consumer and refund to the consumer the full purchase price if:

-(1) The nonconformity, defect or condition substantially impairs the motor
+(1) The nonconformity, defect or condition substantially impairs the motor vehicle; and

-the motor vehicle to any applicable express warranty after a reasonable number of attempts.
+(2) The manufacturer, its agent or authorized dealer is unable to conform the motor vehicle to any applicable express warranty after a reasonable number of attempts.

 (b) For purposes of this section:

 (1) “Collateral charges” means manufacturer-installed or agent-installed items or service charges, credit life and disability insurance charges, sales taxes, title charges, license fees, registration fees, any similar governmental charges and other reasonable expenses incurred for the purchase of the motor vehicle;